kinopio-club/kinopio-help/guides/personal-homepage.md

 pageClass: 'guides'
 ---

-You can download Kinopio for macOS, Windows, or Linux – or add it to your iOS or Android phone homescreen – by following the instructions in `About → Apps`
+You can download Kinopio for macOS, Windows, or Linux – or add it to your iOS or Android phone homescreen – by following the instructi

 The desktop app makes Kinopio easier to open and create spaces without having to first open a web browser.